Renormalons as Saddle Points: Introduction

 Our approach is to begin with the more general question of how Borel transforms of asymptotic series encode the `actions' of exponential integrals.
 For series associated with instantons, we show that in many cases one can fully rebuild the relevant part of the action from the series, which amounts to uncovering its non-perturbative definition.
 The semi-classical interpretation of renormalons is more subtle and requires consideration of Lefschetz thimble 2-manifolds embedded in $\mathbb{C}^2$.
 By repackaging insights from Morse theory in more physical terms, we explain an effective way to think about the multidimensional case.
-We first discuss a 2D integral example as a toy model.
-Then we show that in QCD, by judiciously integrating out degrees of freedom, operator expectation values containing renormalons can be understood with 2D integrals of the form of our toy model.
+We show that by judiciously integrating out degrees of freedom, operator expectation values containing renormalons can be understood with 2D integrals, and generate a renormalon pole at the expected location in the Borel plane.
 More generally, we argue that for a classically scale-invariant field theory, the activation of the scale anomaly generates an effective action with renormalon saddles which are not present in the bare action.
+We emphasize that our work here is to identify renormalons in high order perturbative expansions in QFTs directly in the path integral as a saddle.
+We leave the question of precision checks of our proposal, which involves a delicate treatment of the domain of path integration, to future work.

+The rest of the paper is organized as follows: In section \ref{sec:review}, we review our conventions for Borel transformations and introduce the \emph{Borel-Action} correspondence, highlighting a duality between the action of an exponential integral and its associated Borel transform.
+We discuss the type of singularities that one can encounter in the Borel transform and point out which ones correspond to renormalons.
+Following that in section \ref{sec:ren_saddle}, we elevate the general treatment of the renormalon as a saddle point in a general scale invariant quantum field theory and discuss its associated thimble.
+Finally, we conclude in section \ref{sec:conclusions}.